ABOUT INTEGRATED DESIGN

 In residential construction, it can be much simpler.
 But no matter what the scope of the project, the principles are basically the same.
-HVAC(Heating, ventilation, and air conditioning).
-Collectively, the mechanical systems that heat, ventilate, and cool a building., plumbing, lighting and wiring, site planning, framing, insulating and other key parts of the project are viewed as interrelated parts of the whole.
+HVAC, plumbing, lighting and wiring, site planning, framing, insulating and other key parts of the project are viewed as interrelated parts of the whole.

 When you’re challenging conventional methods, the group has to work as a team